-Taste: to balance out the sweetness of mango, you need a fresh and spicy element from green chiles.
-Depending on your heat tolerance, you can use jalapeño, serrano, or even habaneros.
-We opted for serrano because we wanted a spicy salsa, but not quite as hot as a mango habanero salsa.
+Taste: to balance out the sweetness of mango, you need a fresh and spicy element from chiles.
+Depending on your heat tolerance, you can use jalapeño peppers, serrano peppers, or even habaneros.
+We opted for serranos because we wanted a spicy salsa, but not quite as hot as mango habanero salsa.

 Health: these chiles are full of two important antioxidants — vitamin A and C!
 Antioxidants play a crucial role in reducing free radicals, which are correlated with increased risk of disease.
 Time to up the chiles in your diet!